j2objc-contrib/j2objc-gradle/FAQ.md

 ```

 Project A needs to have the J2objc Gradle Plugin applied along with `j2objcConfig {...}`.
-This applies transitively, so in turn it may need `dependsOnJ2objc` again.
+This applies transitively, so in turn it may need `dependsOnJ2objc` again, if say A
-Alternatively you can try building using `--build-closure` (TODO: need item on this).
+depends on Gradle Java Project B. *

 The library will be linked in and the headers available for inclusion.
 Project A will be
 built first.

 In the future, this kind of dependency should be inferred automatically from the corresponding
 Java dependency - [issue 41](https://github.com/j2objc-contrib/j2objc-gradle/issues/41).

+* Alternatively you can try building using `--build-closure` (TODO: need item on this).

 ### How do I setup a dependency on a prebuilt native library?